datacluster-labs/Custome-Datasets/README.md

 ## Wrist Image Dataset

-This dataset consists of images of wrist.
+This dataset consists of images of wrist (with different kind of bands on it).

 **Introduction**
 Dataset consists of images of wrist captured using mobile phones in real-world scenario.
 Images were captured under wide variety of lighting conditions, weather, indoor and outdoor.
-This dataset can used for Augmented Reality, Mixed Reality, Rakhi Detection, Wrist-watch Detection, Hand-band Detection, etc.
+This dataset can be used for Augmented Reality, Mixed Reality, Rakhi Detection, Wrist-watch Detection, Hand-band Detection, etc.

 **Dataset Features**
 * Captured by 3000+ unique users
 * Rich in diversity
 * Mobile phone view point
 * Various items on the wrist
-* Consists of male and female wrists
+* Consists male and female wrists
 * HD Resolution
 * Various lighting conditions
 * Indoor and Outdoor scene